Chemistry design project

 Overview

 Design-based learning (DBL) is a form of project-based learning in which students learn what they need to learn in a just-in-time fashion while trying to design something.
-In my group, we build 6-to-8-week-long DBL units for middle school and highschool math and science classrooms.
+In my group, we build 6-to-8-week-long DBL units for middle school and highschool math, science, and technology classrooms.
 These units use engineering design processes as a foundational structure for the units—this structure improves the design outcomes and provides an organizaton of the math/science learning that happens inside the classroom.
 However, we need to add additional supports into the process to maximize learning in this classroom setting.
+We are currently exploring a particular form of DBL called Model Eliciting Activities, in which students are pushed to a deliver a general model design specification rather than just a particular solution; these MEAs surface student thinking to the instructor and themselves, provide a more authentic push for understanding of general relationships, and can help develop mathematics as a thinking tool.

 • Relative to an existing hands-on curriculum, students in one of our DBL units learned 2x as much science content during a similar period of learning